 Join with your coworkers to raise our collective voice and win!

 Have you signed up for text messages so you can stay in the loop on these important issues?
-Text AFGE to 97779 from your personal cell phone (never your government phone) and answer 3 quick questions to get signed up.
+Text AFGE to 59129 or click here and answer a few quick questions to get signed up.